nessamaedelossantos-art/API-/README.md

 # Chinese Proverbs API

-A RESTful API built with Express.js that serves Chinese proverbs with search, filtering, and feedback features.
+A RESTful API built with Express.js that serves Chinese proverbs

 ## Features

 - **List Proverbs:** Paginated, searchable, and filterable by tags.
 - **Random Proverb:** Get a random proverb, optionally filtered by tag or deterministic via seed.
 - **Proverb of the Day:** Returns a proverb for a specific date or today (UTC).
-- **Get by ID:** Fetch a proverb by its unique ID.
-- **Feedback Submission:** Accepts feedback via POST, stored locally.
 - **CORS & Security:** CORS enabled and basic security headers via Helmet.

 ## Installation & Setup